benja0x40/MiMB.4C/README.md

 ## B. Quick start ##

-Running a demo on the 4C study from [Bantignies et al., 2011][2]
+Running a demo on the 4C study from [Bantignies et al., 2011](#2)

-1. Install the MRA.TA package.
-In the R environment:
+1. Install the package [MRA.TA](https://github.com/benja0x40/MRA.TA) in the R
+environment:

 ```R
 library("devtools")